What Is A Pure Function?

 - Modifies an argument

 - Calls an API

 - Reads from disk, or, a database

 In your code, sometimes doing these types of operations is inevitable.
 As I mentioned above, it's impossible to have an app with only pure functions.
 There is a technical term for these conditions, side-effects.

-Side effects should be avoided because they make your functions behavior unpredictable.
+Side effects should be avoided because they make the behaviour of your functions unpredictable.
 When a function has no side effects, it can run anytime you want with no qualms.
 Given the same input, it will return the same output.